Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 In this dashboard we can visualize information about a course (Maths) and about a student (Mary Smith).

-The course visualization contains information about the Maths course such as credits and student numbers, score distribution according to gender, bounce rate, daily time on the site, distribution of the passes and fails in the different assessments, etc.
+The course visualization contains information about the Maths course.
+It includes credits and student numbers, score distribution according to gender, bounce rate, daily time on the site, distribution of the passes and fails in the different assessments, etc.

 There are many tools that can be used for student monitorization such as PowerBI or Tableau.
 These tools are used to find insights within a data and help create charts or graphs to provide visuals of the data.